Evolution of expected values in open quantum systems: Introduction

 is a conserved quantity, provided that $H$ does not depend explicitly on time.
 This is consistent with the fact that closed classical systems have constant energy.
 However, when open systems are considered, the energy of the system is no longer a conserved quantity due to the exchange of heat and work with the environment.
 In that case, it would be interesting to evaluate the effects of these interactions in the dynamics of expected values.
 In what follows, we derive a generalization of Eq.~(\ref{dX_unitary}) valid for an arbitrary open dynamics that allows us to address this issue.

 The outline of this paper is as follows.
 In Section II we obtain the generalization of Eq.~(\ref{dX_unitary}) for the case of a generic open dynamics.
-From this result, we identify the mechanical, thermal and coherence-related contributions to the change of observable quantities of the system.
-In Section III, we show how the application of this result to the particular case in which the observable is the Hamiltonian of the system, leads to an alternative version of the first law of thermodynamics.
+In Section III, we show how the application of this result to the particular case in which the observable is the Hamiltonian of the system leads, under some assumptions, to an alternative version of the first law of thermodynamics.
 We then focus on the study of two-level systems and show that the power of coherence can be interpreted as rotational work per unit of time in the presence of an external field.
 We also discuss the dephasing process from this perspective.
 Remarks and conclusions are presented in Section IV.